AdobeDocs/experience-manager-pattern-detection.en/help/dg.md

   * AEM as a Cloud Service development guidelines for [background tasks and long running jobs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/development-guidelines.html#background-tasks-and-long-running-jobs) suggest that the code executed as a scheduled task must assume that the instance it is running on, can be brought down at any time.
 Therefore, the code must be resilient and resumable.

 * `unsupported.asset.api`
-  * Following APIs of AssetManager are marked as deprecated on AEM as a Cloud Service.
+  * Following APIs of AssetManager are marked as unsupported on AEM as a Cloud Service.
     * createAssetForBinary
     * getAssetForBinary
     * removeAssetForBinary